Somyaaa16/ANZ-data-analysis/README.md

 # ANZ-data-analysis
 There were 2 tasks in this virtual internship:
 1) Exploratory data analysis
-2)Predictive analytics
+2) Predictive analytics

 1) Exploration Outcomes:

-There are 23 column in the dataset and 12043 observations/rows of data.​ From summary we can see that columns ‘card_present_flag’, ‘bpay_biller_code’, ’merchent_code’ have 92% and 36% of missing values, so we’ll discard these columns.​
+There are 23 column in the dataset and 12043 observations/rows of data.
+From summary we can see that columns ‘card_present_flag’, ‘bpay_biller_code’, ’merchent_code’ have 92% and 36% of missing values, so we’ll discard these columns.

-In august total no. of transaction are: 3943​
+In august total no. of transaction are: 3943
-In September total no. of transaction are: 4013​
+In September total no. of transaction are: 4013
 In October total no. of transaction are: 4087

 Avg no. Of transaction in 3 months are: 4014